Hiya AI Phone

 INSIGHT 2

-6 of 8 found the feature, but only 4 trusted it.
-The lack of clear activation cues, inconsistent behavior across speaker and handset modes, and no confirmation after calls ended left users unsure whether privacy protections were actually in place.
+6 of 8 users found Incognito mode, but only 4 trusted it.
+Inconsistent behavior across speaker and handset modes and no post-call confirmation left users unsure whether privacy protections were actually in place.

 BEFORE